Pece17/IoTBeacon/README.md

 # 2. Bluetooth beacons

-Go to address https://www.aliexpress.com/item/32776774253.html to view the source of store where the beacons were bought
+Go to address https://www.aliexpress.com/item/32776774253.html to view the source of store where the Bluetooth beacons we ended up using were bought

 - Three Bluetooth low energy (BLE) beacons
-- Model is ```Wellcore Bluetooth Ibeacon NRF51822 beacon Wristband Ibeacons Module with APP```
+- Model - ```Wellcore Bluetooth Ibeacon NRF51822 beacon Wristband Ibeacons Module with APP```
 - Beacons broadcast their identifier to nearby devices that are Raspberry Pis in this project